Sudanese transition to democracy (2019–2021): December 2022 framework agreement

-On 5 December 2022, General al-Burhan signed what was described as a framework agreement with the Forces of Freedom and Change.
-The agreement, much of which was previously included in the 2020 Juba deal, committed the military to appoint a new civilian government, including a civilian prime minister.
+On 5 December 2022, representatives of 40 civilian groups, including an FFC representative, and military leaders al-Burhan and Hemedti, signed a new framework agreement for the transition to a civilian government.
+The agreement, most of which was previously included in the 2020 Juba deal, committed the military to appoint a civilian government, including a civilian prime minister.
 Following the appointment of the transitional government, a new two-year transition would then begin, concluding with elections.
-However, the deal set no date for a final agreement and left many of the most controversial issues for future negotiations, leading to resistance and protests from some opposition groups.
+The deal set no date for a final agreement and left some of the controversial issues for future negotiations, leading to protests by the Sudanese resistance committees.